 Not perfectly.
 Not with every fold shaded beautifully.

-Just enough to see: this pattern, this color, this window.
+Just enough to see: this pattern, this colour, this window.

-Total: six minutes to show all three options.
+Total: six minutes to show all three window treatment options.

 Why this matters: Speed lets us try things.
 Perfect rendering makes every option feel precious and hard to reject.
 Rough visualization makes it safe to explore.